excecutors/wrds-ma-impact-pipeline/README.md

 cd wrds-ma-impact-pipeline
 ```
 2. Setup Configuration

+**Prerequisites:** You must have a WRDS account with access to PitchBook and Compustat databases.

+- **Register for WRDS access:** https://library.fuqua.duke.edu/wrdsinfo.htm
+- **Important:** After registration, you must set up **2-Factor Authentication** before you can access the API.

-Create a `.env` file in the project root and fill in your credentials:
+Once you have your WRDS credentials, create a `.env` file in the project root:
 ```
 # .env
 # Local Database Credentials (DO NOT CHANGE)